 When you write a product review or tutorial, you’ve got to have a mindset of helping others.
 Forget about the money.
 If you can teach others what they need to know, they’ll trust you.

-Spencer Haws, founder of Long Tail Pro, is a smart content marketer.
+Spencer Haws, the founder of Long Tail Pro, is a smart content marketer.
 He runs a popular internet marketing blog where he details his failures and successes in business.

 When you visit his Long Tail Pro blog, you’ll discover that his content is written with his customers and prospects in mind.
 He doesn’t push sales on readers.
 But he’s indirectly promoting his product.
 Here’s proof: